By Johanna Menzel

 - Serving as an office administrator

-In order to effectively fulfill the role, you as a secretary must overcome the following challenges
+In order to effectively fulfill the role, you as a secretary must overcome the following challenges in administration work.

 1. Understanding the business